Nintondo/bellscoinV3/doc/developer-notes.md

 # unit and functional tests.
 ```

+Additional LCOV options can be specified using `LCOV_OPTS`, but may be dependent
+on the version of LCOV.
+For example, when using LCOV `2.x`, branch coverage can be
+enabled by setting `LCOV_OPTS="--rc branch_coverage=1"`, when configuring.

 ### Performance profiling with perf

 Profiling is a good way to get a precise idea of where time is being spent in